noraa-july-stoke/tangerine/readme.md

 ```

+For now this is a pet project, but who knows?
+Maybe if I can get some help and get it to a
+point where it is actually usable, I will start to use it for my own projects.
+I am currently
+working on a new python framework that I hope will be a lot more intuitive and easier to use
+than flask.
+I am also working on a CLI tool for database migrations.
-I hate flask so I've decided to make a new python framework with better route creation syntax and
+I aim to make a new python framework with better route creation syntax thank flask and
 am hoping to tackle some problems such as running database migrations in a better fashion (because
 ewwww migrations in python frameworks.... javascript frameworks currently handle this so much better).

 This is brand new, so still making skeletons/experimenting with the basic architecture and modules that I want to use.
 I am working out some kinks in the Tangerine class before I fixup Request, Response,and Ctx and then start to add in
 more functionality.
 Current setup work is under branch architecture-setup.
 There are other repos associated with this:
 Bergamot, Buddha's Hand, and Key Limes.
-I am also working on a CLI tool for database migrations.

 # Some initial basics...